Motivesoft/vscode-man-page-syntax/README.md

 ## Release Notes

+### 1.1.0

+- Reimplemented to overcome deployment issues on Codium

 ### 1.0.5

 - When in a plaintext editor, attempt to interpret pasted or typed input as 'man' syntax and switch the editor to Man Page